zed-industries/zed/docs/src/assistant/commands.md

 The Zed team plans for assistant commands to be extensible, but this isn't quite ready yet.
 Stay tuned!

 Zed is open source, and all the slash commands are defined in the [assistant crate](https://github.com/zed-industries/zed/tree/main/crates/assistant/src/slash_command).
-If you are interested in creating your own slash commands a good place to start is by learnign from the existing commands.
+If you are interested in creating your own slash commands a good place to start is by learning from the existing commands.